 If the payment is being declined and you would like to accept it, you may want to see if the “Decline charges that fail zip code validation” setting is on in your Stripe admin.

 You can verify this from the Account Settings page in Stripe.
-If you're confident accepting payment from this customer when the zip/postal code doesn't match, you may wish to turn that option off temporarily to allow you to accept their payment.
+If you're confident about accepting payment from this customer when the zip/postal code doesn't match, you may wish to turn that option off temporarily to allow you to accept their payment.

 When a customer submits a transaction for a new payment, PayPal will pass the address and CVC information provided by the customer to the issuing bank.
 If the bank approves, the transaction will process successfully.